verbb/formie/docs/integrations/payments/eway.md

 1. Go to the form you want to enable this integration on.
 1. Add a **Payment** field to your form.
 1. Select Eway for the **Payment Provider**.

+## Verify a Submission

+Save the form, open it on your site and submit recognisable test values.
+Complete a test payment and inspect both the saved submission and the provider’s transaction record.
+Confirm the amount, currency and final payment state before enabling live payments.

+If nothing arrives, check whether integration conditions matched, whether the submission was complete and non-spam, and whether Craft’s queue has processed the job.
+A successful connection check verifies credentials; it does not prove that field mapping and delivery work.
+See [Connect and Test an Integration](/integrations/connect-and-test-an-integration) for a complete mapping and verification workflow.